Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

 Second, Penn Korean trees are normalized by removing null elements.
 Empty categories such as \textit{*pro*} are treated as annotation devices rather than as syntactic terminals in the proposed representation.
-Removing null elements yields constituency trees defined exclusively over overt eojeol, while leaving intact the surrounding phrase structure.
-This normalization aligns Penn trees with eojeol-based resources that do not encode empty categories and avoids introducing abstract terminals that have no surface realization.
+Removing null elements yields constituency trees defined exclusively over overt eojeol, while {preserving the phrase structure among the remaining overt constituents}.
+This normalization aligns Penn Korean trees with eojeol-based resources that do not encode empty categories and avoids introducing abstract terminals that have no surface realization.

 Third, eojeol tokenization is aligned across resources.
 Both Sejong and Penn Korean treebanks ultimately operate over eojeol-level units, but differences in preprocessing conventions and token boundaries can obscure this commonality.
-Under the proposed normalization, constituency terminals are uniformly defined as surface eojeol, independent of internal morphological segmentation.
+Under the proposed representation, constituency terminals are uniformly defined as surface eojeol, independent of internal morphological segmentation.
 This alignment ensures that terminals correspond across resources and that constituency structure can be compared without reconstructing word boundaries.

-Importantly, these normalization steps do not alter the set of eojeol terminals or their linear order, nor do they introduce new syntactic relations.
-They serve only to eliminate representational differences that arise from binarization constraints, null element annotation, or tokenization conventions.
-Under these assumptions, Sejong and Penn Korean constituency treebanks can be treated as representationally equivalent for the purposes of eojeol-based constituency structure.
-That is, they can be understood as encoding the same class of constituency relations over eojeol terminals, despite differences in their original annotation practices.

-This equivalence is explicitly conditional and methodological.
-It does not claim that the original resources are identical, nor that their annotation philosophies coincide.
-Rather, it establishes a shared structural baseline that supports unified annotation, comparison, and conversion.
-The constituency structures constructed under the proposed scheme are therefore grounded in existing resources, while abstracting away from resource-specific artifacts that are orthogonal to syntactic organization.